-When all three new projects being planned for Placentia Bay are operational in 5-6 years time, traffic movements in the TSS could be double or even higher compared to current levels.
-By 2012 vessel movements in the Placentia Bay TSS could be in the order of 2632 - 3324 rather than the existing (2007) level of 1570 per year.
+When all three new projects being planned for Placentia Bay are operational in 5 to 6 years time, traffic movements in the TSS could be double or even higher compared to current levels.
+By 2012 vessel movements in the Placentia Bay TSS could be in the order of 2,632 to 3,324 rather than the existing (2007) level of 1,570 per year.

 The potential result could be much higher levels of fisheries interference than are currently experienced.
-As noted, the VBNC contribution to predicted traffic volumes, and to any associated cumulative effects, will be much smaller than those pertaining to the two proposed petroleum facilities.
+As noted, the Vale Inco NL contribution to predicted traffic volumes, and to any associated cumulative effects, will be much smaller than those pertaining to the two proposed petroleum facilities.

 The most appropriate and effective way to address these potential cumulative effects is through the management of all vessel traffic within Placentia Bay.
 Any such initiative has to be undertaken through a joint and co-operative effort by all marine user groups.
 The overall aim would be to improve and enhance the operating environment for all participants.
-One of its chief objectives would be to create a much safer, secure and efficient working environment in which Placentia Bay fishing enterprises could pursue their harvesting activities.
+One of its chief objectives would be to create a much safer, more secure and more efficient working environment in which Placentia Bay fishing enterprises could pursue their harvesting activities.

-The policy objectives, principles, and key components, and other key elements of such a management system would need to be developed jointly and co-operatively with all marine user groups and stakeholder agencies.
-The Placentia Bay Traffic Committee (PBTC) is an appropriate vehicle for leading and facilitating this initiative.
-For the past 30 years or so, the PBTC has been involved in overseeing, communicating and, where possible, resolving traffic management issues and conflicts among its members and stakeholders.
-VBNC will support this agency in ongoing identification and resolution of marine traffic issues, fisheries industry concerns, user-group conflicts, and day-to-day operational issues.
+The policy objectives, principles, key components and other key elements of such a management system would need to be developed jointly and co-operatively with all marine user groups and stakeholder agencies.
+The Placentia Bay Traffic Committee is an appropriate vehicle for leading and facilitating this initiative.
+For the past 30 years or so, the committee has been involved in overseeing, communicating and, where possible, resolving traffic management issues and conflicts among its members and stakeholders.
+Vale Inco NL will support this agency in ongoing identification and resolution of marine traffic issues, fisheries industry concerns, user-group conflicts and day-to-day operational issues.

-VBNC supports industry-wide initiatives and will ensure that all of the vessels involved in shipping raw materials and supplies to its Long Harbour processing operations, or in the transportation of final product will be appropriately equipped with agreed safety and communications systems.
+Vale Inco NL supports industry-wide initiatives and will ensure that all of the vessels involved in shipping raw materials and supplies to its Long Harbour processing operations, or in the transportation of final product, will be appropriately equipped with agreed safety and communications systems.

-VBNC will work with Placentia Bay fishers, FFAW representatives, and other industry user groups, regulatory agencies including CCG, DFO, and Transport Canada, to encourage mitigative measures, research initiatives, or technology investment projects designed to enhance, improve and gain a better understanding of the needs and requirements of the area's marine operating environment, particularly to enhance the safety and security of all participants and vessel operators within the Placentia Bay fisheries industry.
+Vale Inco NL will work with Placentia Bay fishers, FFAW representatives, and other industry user groups, regulatory agencies including CCG, DFO, and Transport Canada, to encourage mitigative measures, research initiatives, or technology investment projects designed to enhance, improve and gain a better understanding of the needs and requirements of the area's marine operating environment, particularly to enhance the safety and security of all participants and vessel operators within the Placentia Bay fisheries industry.